AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/GenomeAssemblyWorkbook.md

 Following this: pilon polishing and gapfilling with LRgap.

-**been repeatedly bitten by the damn bwa/pilon naming of contigs/scaffold issue. add a workaround to one script or another!**
+**I have been repeatedly bitten by the damn bwa/pilon naming of contigs/scaffold issue.
+Below is a workaround to this!**

 Workaround, probably should go in `bwa.job` at the beginning of script:
 ```bash